How To Make Delicious Indian Snacks?

-Some of the above items are basic with recipe variations and local flavors.
-Many like chaat, paratha, puri, kebabs and chevada encompass large number of snacks that fall under these common denominators.
+Some of the above items are basic but come with recipe variations and local flavors everywhere.
+Many like chaat, paratha, puri, vegetable kebabs and chevada encompass large number of snacks that fall under these common denominators.

 When you expand the list it is never ending.
-There is hardly any standard in food recipes in India.
+There is hardly any standard in food recipes in this country.
 The variations depend upon the regional cooking, available raw material and local styles that people favor.

 Some of the Western and Chinese recipes have been incorporated into the in between meals but with a distinct Indian touch.
-Noodles, cheese, bread, vermicelli, burger, pizza, pasta, sandwich, and many more have become part of food industry in India.
+Noodles, cheese, bread, vermicelli, burger, pizza, pasta, sandwich, and many more have become part of food industry.